 Minerals: copper, magnesium, zinc, iron, calcium.

 The second thing to remember is – Do not add any water during the blending process.
 As nuts are mostly oil, and oil and water do not mix, it will make your nut butter clump up.
-The heat from the blender (or food processor) will soften nuts, helping them melt.
+And that brings me to the third important thing to know before you make your hazelnut butter (or any nut butter).

 Carob vs Cacao